ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 [post_storage_replication=<full path to the script file>] add => ad*, cr*, make, mk script => scr*
-Note: Network Configuration scripts are associated only with VM!
+Note: Network Configuration scripts are associated only with vm!
-Note: The pre_verify and post_verify scripts can be run only at site level.
+Note: Storage Replication scripts are associated only with workgroup!
 Note: pre_online and post_offline scripts are not required at Site level!
 ```

-> **Note:**
-      > - Network Configuration scripts are associated only with VM!.
-      > - The pre_verify and post_verify scripts can be run only at site level.
-      > - pre_online and post_offline scripts are not required at Site level!.

 ## Events query examples
 {: #abv}